-Note that the luff extrusions are fitted onto the wire, whereas on previous models the wire was fitted as a last step.
+Note that the luff extrusions are fitted onto the forestay, whereas on previous models the wire was fitted as a last step.
 Also note that the luff is assembled from top down as opposed to older Furlex systems.
+(Systems mounted on rod stay are assembled the opposite way.
+Please refere to separate instruction 597-180-E).